elastic/testing-genai-applications/04-main/README.md

 > Answer in up to 3 words: Which ocean contains Bouvet Island?

 [main.py](main.py) uses the same [OpenAI Python SDK][openai-python] as the OpenAI CLI.
-With a custom script, we can simply call `python main.py` instead of crafting a long `openai` command.
+With a custom script, we can simply call `python3 main.py` instead of crafting a long `openai` command.